 Bruxism Mouth Guard

-Because Botox and Juvéderm relax muscles, Dr. Endres can use it for migraine relief or the treatment of jaw pain caused by conditions such as TMD (temporomandibular joint disorder).
+Because Botox and Juvéderm relax muscles, Dr. Endres can use Botox for migraines and other pain cause by TMJ disorder.
 A quick Botox or Juvéderm injection can potentially stop your jaw pain and prevent any future TMD problems!

 How Can Botox and Juvéderm Treat TMDs?